openthc/sso/README.md

 Corporate or Government implementers would extend this SSO to integrate with their own environment through Middlware or custom Controllers.

 ## Configuration

-* Hostname
+* Database
-* SMTP
+* Communications Service
-* SMS (Carrier & Tokens)
 * oAuth2
 * U2F / FIDO

+## Database

+SSO expects to connect to a database following the OpenTHC data models as described in the API.
+An example schema is provided in `etc/sql/`

+## Communications

+The SSO system doesn't support sending emails or text messages directly.
+An external service must be provided to respond to some simple POST messages, similar to web-hooks

 ## oAuth2

-The oAuth2 interface requires all oAuth2 service requestors to have a Client ID.
+The oAuth2 interface requires all oAuth2 service requestors to have a Service Client ID.

 ## API

 An API exists to query Company and Contact information as well the directory of Licenses.
 See the [OpenTHC API Documentation](https://api.openthc.org/doc/#_authentication) for more information.

-## Profile

-A [Company profile](https://api.openthc.org/doc/#_company) provides information about the billing, contacts, and licenses.

-Contact profiles consist of a name, email and phone number.

 ## SMS-2FA

-If you want to use SMS for two-factor authentication you will need to configure.
+If you want to use SMS for two-factor authentication you will need to configure the necessary webhooks.

-## U2F / FIDO2
+## U2F

 The service is enabled for use with U2F such as RSA Secure ID and Solokeys.